MordechaiHadad/bob/README.md

 > Struggle to keep your nvim versions in check?
 Bob provides an easy way to install and switch versions on any system!

-Bob is a Blazingly-fast and easy to use neovim version manager, easily switch between versions with ease.
+Bob is a Blazingly-fast and easy to use neovim version manager, easily switch between versions.

 ## Prerequisites
 Make sure you don't have neovim already installed via other ways e.g. package manager.